 The widespread availability of gender data translates into a strong potential use case in helping to close this next-level gap.
 Virtually all of Kenya's FSPs sex-disaggregate their retail customer data.
 Most also collect sexdisaggregated data on sole proprietor business customers.
-Kenya's two main regulators, the Central Bank of Kenya (CBK) and the SACCO of Kenyan women are excluded from or underserved by financial services
+Kenya's two main regulators, the of Kenyan women are excluded from or underserved by financial services